AndrewShedov/superMaker/README.md

  **sentences**

- Takes words from the store and turns them into sentences with or without hashtags and outputs them randomly, uses **Fisher-Yates shuffling**.
+ Takes words from the store and turns them into sentences with or without hashtags and outputs them randomly, uses **Fisher-Yates shuffle**.
 You can specify different output variations.

  **fullText**